rethinkdb/rethinkdb-rs/api/javascript/administration/table_status.md

 Return the status of a table.

 The return value is an object providing information about the table's shards, replicas and replica readiness states.
-The object has the following fields:
+For a more complete discussion of the object fields, read about the `table_status` table in [System tables](/docs/system-tables/)

 * `db`: database name.
 * `name`: table name.